tornadoweb/tornado/docs/guide/async.rst

         response = yield http_client.fetch(url)
         raise gen.Return(response.body)

-The statement ``raise gen.Return(response.body)`` is an artifact of Python 2, in which generators aren't allowed to return values.
-To overcome this, Tornado coroutines raise a special kind of exception called a ``Return``.
+The statement ``raise gen.Return(response.body)`` is an artifact of Python 2 (and 3.2), in which generators aren't allowed to return values.
+To overcome this, Tornado coroutines raise a special kind of exception called a `.Return`.
 The coroutine catches this exception and treats it like a returned value.
-In Python 3, a ``return response.body`` achieves the same result.
+In Python 3.3 and later, a ``return response.body`` achieves the same result.